Cross Traffic Accidents (Failing to Yield, Left Hand Turns and Turning lane Accidents)

 When you are involved in a cross-traffic accident where the other driver was at fault, the insurance company of that driver will likely contact you.
 They will make an offer to compensate you for your damages.
 You should never accept this offer because it is usually not enough to cover all the damages you incur as a result of the accident.

 Insurance companies make early offers to settle the case outside of the court so that they don’t have to pay you a fair compensatory amount.
 You should ask the insurance company to give you the rightful compensation.
 If they deny, you should take the case to court by filing a personal injury lawsuit.
-An experienced local accident attorney can help you file a personal injury lawsuit after a cross-traffic accident.
+An experienced car accident attorney can help you file a personal injury lawsuit after a cross-traffic accident.

 Benefits of Hiring a Local Accident Attorney